YoungYoungYoung10/MongoDBpractice/README.md

 # MongoDBpractice
-This is a simple practice with Mongoose
+This is a simple practice with Mongoose.
 Please download node_module before running